 However, science proves that only one kratom strain exists in nature.
 And every kratom variety on the market has different tastes and appearances from the drying and fermentation process performed by the farmer.
-But perhaps new variants are possible with kratom trees like cannabis plants.
+But perhaps it’s possible to discover new kratom alkaloids like the cannabis plants.

 A cannabis cultivator develops variants of weed by tweaking its genetics.
 In the end, the grower hopes to create a superior breed of cannabis for future harvesting.
 And the same process is possible for other botanical plants, too.
 Theoretically, the kratom farmers could perform a similar strategy to create kratom trees that produce a particular concentration of alkaloids and metabolites.